 - If you will be publishing editable feature services, the role must be granted the required privileges—INSERT, UPDATE, and/or DELETE—on the data to be edited.
 You can grant SELECT, INSERT, UPDATE, and DELETE privileges from ArcGIS Desktop.
 See Grant and revoke dataset privileges for more information.

-- If you will be registering the geodatabase as a managed database, the user with which you connect must have privileges sufficient to create data in the geodatabase and must own a schema that matches the database user name.
+- If you will be registering the geodatabase as a managed database, connect with a login role that has privileges sufficient to create data in the geodatabase.
+The login role must own a schema in the database that matches the login role name.

 See Privileges for geodatabases in PostgreSQL for more information on privileges for different types of database users.